bregman-arie/devops-exercises/exercises/devops/README.md

 </b></details>

 <details>
-<summary>What do you think about the following sentence?: "implementing or practicing DevOps leads to more secure software"</summary><br><b>
+<summary>What do you think about the following sentence?: "Implementing or practicing DevOps leads to more secure software"</summary><br><b>
 </b></details>

 <details>